My fellow wine lovers,

 I eagerly accepted when the Consejo Regulador de Ribera del Duero invited me to be the 1st outsider (read: non-Spaniard) to participate in their annual vintage assessment.
 I’d been to Ribera a few times ‘round, and have attended numerous D.O. tastings, but was eager to revisit the region, increase my familarity with it, and blind-taste a variety of raw wines strictly to evaluate their quality. (click here to read the full story)

-"Fantastic work Lisa!
+This is what I had to say when Lisa sent me a note telling about her blog:"Fantastic work Lisa!
 It is great to have someone that I like and that I can recommend as a reliable source to my friends and followers on the “blogsphere”.
 As amazing as it seems (with thousands of wine blogs out there), there’s still a lot of need for “an open spirit of thoughtful, analytical exploration and inquiry.”

 I especially liked your “First Principles”.
 Very well written paragraphs… But, for me, even more important than how you say it (I wish I had this gift!), is what you said.
 I was seduced… and I have no doubt that many other wine lovers will be as well."